metafluence/token/README.md

 The withdraw function just available for contract owner.
 The main reason that to move different staking campaign amounts to single staking pool if needed.
 This also brings security, because not all staked amounts staying in staked original wallets but could be transfered to cold wallets during staking time.

-2)Owner`s ability to add and remove any stakings. function addStake(address _staker, uint256 _amount, uint256 _time) public onlyOwner;
+ 2) Owner`s ability to add and remove any stakings. function addStake(address _staker, uint256 _amount, uint256 _time) public onlyOwner;
 function removeStake(address _staker, uint _id) public onlyOwner